adyoussef/adyoussef.github.io/content/event/example5/index.md

 #  postcode: '94305'
 #  country: United States

-abstract: Hadronization, a crucial component of event generation, is traditionally simulated using finely-tuned empirical models.
-While current phenomenological models have achieved significant success in simulating this process, there remain areas where they fall short in accurately describing the underlying physics.
-In this talk, I will introduce MLHAD, an alternative approach that supplants the empirical model with a surrogate machine learning-based method, thereby facilitating data-trainability.
-I will delve into the current stage of its development and explore potential future direction.
+abstract: Hadronization, a crucial component of event generation, is traditionally simulated using fine-tuned empirical models.
+While current phenomenological models have been quite successful overall in simulating this process, there are still areas where they lack accuracy in describing the underlying physics.
+In this talk, I will introduce MLHAD, a proposed alternative that replaces the empirical model with a surrogate machine learning-based approach, ultimately enabling data-trainability.
+I will detail the current stage of development and discuss possible future directions.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-11-11'
+date: '2023-08-03'
 #date_end: '2030-06-01T15:00:00Z'
 all_day: false